Terkwood/BUGOUT/CONTRIBUTING.md

-This is mostly just a solo project.
-Let us know if you're really interested in something, and we'll see what we can do!
+This effort started out as a solo project, but we're beginning to see some community input.
+THANK YOU!

+At this time, the author wishes to retain full control over the creative direction of the project.
+We welcome feedback, suggestions, and ideas!